Daddy & Daughter Dungeons & Dragons

 Reading

-When we first started, I made character sheets for them that had both pictures and words next to all their stats, the intent there being that they could look at the pictures until they learned how to read.
+When we first started, I made character sheets for them that had both pictures and words next to all their stats, so they could look at the pictures until they learned how to read.
 Lisa was very excited to go to Kindergarten for this reason alone.
 I'll never forget picking her up from her second day of school:

 Daddy: Hi, Lisa!
 How was your day?